tyc/post2fbfanpage/README.md

 https://developers.facebook.com/docs/facebook-login/permissions/#reference-manage_pages

 The permission of manage_pages is on default and is essentially an read-only access.
-The publish_pages permission is more difficult to get.
+The publish_pages permission is more difficult to get. publish_pages permission gives your app the ability to post, comment and like as any of the Pages managed by a person using your app.

 https://developers.facebook.com/docs/facebook-login/permissions/#reference-publish_pages